 What Not to Include in a Cover Letter

-A cover letter is an important part of your job application.
-In some cases, employers require a cover letter to be submitted with your resume.
-In others, a cover letter is optional or not required.
 A cover letter can boost your application for a job.
 It can also cost you an interview if it doesn't include the right information or if it's sloppy or badly written.
+A Career Builder survey reports that typos or grammatical errors are an instant deal breaker for 77% of hiring managers.

 It’s always a good idea to provide a cover letter if you have the option.
-Your cover letter can make the difference between getting selected for an interview – or not.
-It gives you an opportunity to sell your qualifications to the hiring manager.
+Your cover letter can make the difference between getting selected for an interview—or not.
+It gives you a chance to sell your qualifications to the hiring manager, and shows them why you are a strong candidate for the job.

 A well-written cover letter gives you the opportunity to frame your background so that employers draw the right conclusions about your qualifications as they review your resume.